hhvm/user-documentation/guides/hack/04-collections/04-classes.md

 # Concrete Collection Classes

-There are currently six (6) Hack concrete collection classes that are available to instantiate.
+There are currently seven (7) Hack concrete collection classes that are available to instantiate.
 All of these classes derive from various levels of the [collection interfaces](./interfaces.md).

 Descriptions of each of the methods can be found in the [API reference](link to API reference).